agust1n-p/odin-recipes/README.md

-# odin-recipes
+# kratos-recipes
 This project is all about recipes.
-I show my knowledge of html with this.
+I show my knowledge of HTML and CSS with this.